nsfcac/repacss-user-guide/docs/absolute-beginner-guide.md

 As REPACSS is a shared infrastructure, users are expected to adhere to the following guidelines:

-- Do not run compute-intensive tasks on login nodes
+- Do not run compute-intensive jobs on login nodes
 - Use the scratch directory for temporary data and clean it periodically

 ---